DETAILED ACTION

 Regarding claims 10-12, Jackman, as modified, teaches all the limitations of claim 1 as described above.
 Jackman further teaches the at least one engagement feature comprises a plurality of engagement features (fig 9) the plurality of engagement features being radially positioned about the rotation axis of the torque-tool body and, each of the plurality of engagement features being integrated into a corresponding sidewall from the plurality of laterally-bracing sidewalls (see fig 9); the torque-tool body comprising a first base (tip at bottom as shown in fig 6) and a second base (horizontal cross section at top of engagement features as viewed in fig 6), the first base and the second base each being oriented perpendicular to each of the plurality of laterally-bracing sidewalls (horizontally oriented in fig 6) and, the shank body being adjacently connected to the second base, opposite to the first base (when the shank body of Miyazaki is included between the torque-tool body and drive head as described in the rejection of claim 1 above); and the at least one engagement feature being an engagement cavity (see annotated fig), and an entire cross-section of the engagement cavity being parallel to the first base and the second base (cross section shown in fig 9 is parallel to the first and second bases).

 Regarding claim 16-18 and 20, Jackman, as modified by Miyazaki, teaches all the limitations of claim 1 as described above.
-Jackman further teaches the fastener extractor device is formed in two pieces (when the tubular sleeve of Miyazaki is employed as described in the rejection of claim 1 above); the at least one engagement feature being configured to cut into a fastener sidewall (as shown in fig 9); the tubular sleeve is integrated into the fastener extractor device (when the tubular sleeve of Miyazaki is employed as described in the rejection of claim 1 above); and each of the plurality of laterally-bracing sidewalls further comprising (see annotated fig below) a bracing surface, the at least one lateral edge comprising a first lateral edge and a second lateral edge, the first lateral edge and the second lateral edge being positioned opposite to each other across the bracing surface, and the first lateral edge and the second lateral edge forming at least one corner (see corners at each lateral edge).
+Jackman further teaches the fastener extractor device is formed in two pieces (when the tubular sleeve of Miyazaki is employed as described in the rejection of claim 1 above); the at least one engagement feature being configured to cut into a fastener sidewall (as shown in fig 9); the tubular sleeve is integrated into the fastener extractor device (when the tubular sleeve of Miyazaki is employed as described in the rejection of claim 1 above); and the at least one lateral edge being parallel with the rotation axis (as shown in fig 6), the at least one lateral edge comprising a first lateral edge and a second lateral edge, the first lateral edge and the second lateral edge being positioned opposite to each other across the bracing surface, and the first lateral edge and the second lateral edge forming a corner (see corners at each lateral edge).

 Regarding claim 19, Jackman, as modified, teaches all the limitations of claim 1 as described above.
 Jackman and Miyazaki do not teach the shank body being in the form of a solid prism (it is unclear if the shank body of Miyazaki is a solid prism, but it appears to be cylindrical rather than prismatic).
 However, it has been held that changes in shape are obvious modifications for a person of ordinary skill (MPEP 2144.04 IV.
 B.).
 As the shape of the shank body would not change the function of the extractor, It would have been obvious for a person having ordinary skill in the art before the effective filing date of the claimed invention to make the shank body of Jackman in the shape of a rectangular prism, still achieving its purpose of providing a connection between the torque-tool body and drive head.